 Why Choose the Salkantay Trek to Machu Picchu?

-The Salkantay Trek to Machu Picchu is one of the top rated alternatives to the Inca Trail.
-Travelers choose it for its dramatic mountain scenery, stunning turquoise lakes, and the feeling of trekking from the Andes into the Amazon.
-It’s the perfect mix of nature, adventure, and culture, ending at the legendary Machu Picchu.
+What is the best alternative trek to Machu Picchu?
+The Salkantay Trek to Machu Picchu is one of the most popular Inca Trail alternative treks.
+Travelers love it for its dramatic mountain scenery, high-altitude trekking in Peru, and vibrant rainbow-colored lakes.
+The trek combines nature, adventure, and culture, ending at the iconic Machu Picchu.

 Salkantay Trek to Machu Picchu vs. Other Routes in Peru